Seedling Growth-2 (Seedling Growth-2) - 10.21.14

 The experiment is a collaboration between a NASA PI (Kiss) and an ESA PI (Medina) and is co-sponsored by NASA and ESA.

-In previous experiments by the PIs in the EMCS on the ISS, data were obtained on the phytochrome photoreceptors responsible for the phototropic response of seedlings grown in microgravity.
+In previous experiments by the PIs in the EMCS on the ISS, data were obtained on the phytochrome photoreceptors responsible for the plant growth in response of light, or phototropism, of seedlings grown in microgravity.
 Growth, development, and phototropic curvature of plants in response to varying qualities of light were analyzed, as well as global gene expression changes using DNA microarrays.

-In the ROOT experiment (Medina, ISS) and in the experiments GENARA and ROOT CELL PROLIFERATION (approached until now in ground-based facilities), results indicated that cell growth and proliferation in root meristems were altered by changing the effective gravity, including the expression of relevant cell cycle genes.
+In the ROOT experiment (Medina, ISS), and in complementary experiments approached until now in ground-based facilities, results indicated that cell growth and proliferation in root meristems were altered by changing the effective gravity, including the expression of relevant cell cycle genes and the features of essential regulators of ribosome biogenesis.
 Furthermore, the distribution of auxin was altered, resulting in modifications of the pattern of primary and secondary root growth.

 Since previous research has already shown the perception phase of phototropism, this experiment focuses on the signal transduction phase and on the crosstalk between the red and blue light signaling pathways, by means of the use of different mutants in the transduction pathways.
-The contribution of light stimuli to the regulation of cell growth and proliferation will be evaluated by using morphometry and immunolocalization methods on the indicated mutants and using red-light treatments to auxin mutants, to ribosome biogenesis mutants as well as to transformed lines containing the GFP reporter gene coupled with auxin-responsive elements and with regulators of cell cycle and ribosome biogenesis.
-On these materials, microscopical and RT-PCR postflight analyses will be performed.
+The contribution of light stimuli to the regulation of cell growth and proliferation is evaluated by using red-light treatments to auxin mutants and to ribosome biogenesis mutants.
+On these materials, postflight analyses including real-time Polymerase Chain Reaction (RT-PCR) and proteomic methods are to be performed.

-Since down mass is limited in the spaceflight opportunities, a part of these experiments will be accomplished with telescience and, during experimental runs, images of seedlings will be downlinked to Earth.
+Since down mass is limited in the spaceflight opportunities, a part of these experiments are to be accomplished with telescience and, during experimental runs, images of seedlings are downlinked to Earth.

-Significant to the success of this proposal is that the PI teams are already experienced with the European Modular Cultivation System (EMCS).
-The US group was the first group to successfully use this research facility on the ISS in a project termed as outlined in our recent publications (Kiss et al. 2011; Millar et al. 2010).
-The European groups have used the EMCS in the GENARA experiment.
+Significant to the success of this proposal is that the PI teams are already experienced with the EMCS.
+The US group was the first group to successfully use this research facility on the ISS in a project termed as outlined in recent publications (Kiss et al. 2011; Millar et al. 2010).
+The European groups have used the EMCS in the GENARA-A experiment (Mazars et al., 2014).
 In addition, the PIs have done extensive ground-based testing at NASA facilities and have performed tests in Europe on the engineering and flight models.

 In terms of long-term research goals, the flowering plant Arabidopsis is an excellent model for spaceflight experiments because of its small size and simple growth requirements.
 A number of US and international agencies have supported Arabidopsis research efforts, including the establishment major genome programs.
 Indeed, Arabidopsis has already proven to be a valuable experimental model during several spaceflight experiments by our group and others.
 Again, since the EMCS has a variable speed centrifuge, this project is also relevant to the emphasis to understand how plant growth and development occurs at fractional g-levels, such as those found on the Moon and Mars.